miucciaknows/Simple-Python-App/README.md

 `git clone https://github.com/miucciaknows/Simple-Python-App.git`

-Open your favorite terminal and install the libraries used in this project
+Open your terminal/favorite idle and install the libraries used in this project

 -> But first make sure you are in the correct directory path.